 She’s very much looking forward to opening up more & more of the farm to visitors, particularly the coffee bar so that she can ply people with lots of cake.
 In the meantime she has to make do with looking after guests at weekends, and with baking her socks off for Working Weekends.
 If you haven’t put on a pound or two during a Working Weekend, even with all the hard work, she’d feel like she’d failed you

 Jack is our rescue collie.
 He’s a very sociable boy, enjoying cuddles with humans and play time with other friendly dogs.

-Jack is our rescue collie.
-He is very friendly with women and children, but still nervous of men.
+He’s very welcoming with women and children, but still a bit nervous of men.
 We think he’s frightened that you might steal him away from us.
 Whilst he’s still settling in, it’s best to ignore him until he’s ready to come to you.

 And as for the neighbours!
 With all the badgers, foxes, squirrels, bats, buzzards, swallows in the spring and summer, murmurations of starlings, pheasants, lots of the common wild birds and last, but not least, grey seals off the nearby cliffs, it’s hard not to realise just how busy the countryside really is.